Sohan Singh Bhakna

-Baba Sohan Singh Bhakna (22 January 1870 – 21 December 1968) was an Indian revolutionary, the founding president of the Ghadar Party, and a leading member of the party involved in the Ghadar Conspiracy of 1915.
+Baba Sohan Singh Bhakna (4 January 1870 – 20 December 1968) was an Indian revolutionary, the founding president of the Ghadar Party, and a leading member of the party involved in the Ghadar Conspiracy of 1915.
 Tried at the Lahore Conspiracy trial, Sohan Singh served sixteen years of a life sentence for his part in the conspiracy before he was released in 1930.
-He later worked closely with the Indian labour movement, devoting considerable time to the Kisan Sabha.
+He later worked closely with the Indian labour movement, devoting considerable time to the Kisan Sabha of the Communist Party of India.

 Early life

-Sohan Singh was born on 22 January 1870 at the village of Khutrai Khurd, north of Amritsar, which was the ancestral home of his mother Ram Kaur.
+Sohan Singh was born on 4 January 1870 at the village of Khutrai Khurd, north of Amritsar, which was the ancestral home of his mother Ram Kaur.
 His father was Bhai Karam Singh, who lived with his family in the village of Bhakna, 16 km southwest of Amritsar.
 He was born into a sikh family.
 Young Sohan Singh spent his childhood at Bhakhna, where he received his childhood education in the village Gurudwara and by the Arya Samaj.
 He learnt to read and write in the Punjabi language at an early age, and was also instructed on the rudiments of Sikh traditions.
 Sohan Singh was married at the age of ten to Bishan Kaur, daughter of a landlord near Lahore by the name of Khushal Singh.
-Sohan Singh finished primary school at the age of sixteen in 1896, which he started at age eleven when primary school was first opened in his village, by which time he was also proficient in Urdu and Persian.
+Sohan Singh finished primary school at the age of sixteen in 1886, which he started at age eleven when primary school was first opened in his village, by which time he was also proficient in Urdu and Persian.

 Sohan Singh became involved in the nationalist movement and the agrarian unrest that emerged in Punjab in the 1900s.
-He participated in the protests against the anti-Colonization Bill in 1906-07.
+He participated in the protests against the anti-Colonization Bill in 1906–07.
 Two years later, in February 1909, he left home to sail for the United States.
 After a two-month journey, Singh reached Seattle on 4 April 1909.